dwarvesf/playground/01_literature/Building LLM system/§ Building LLM System.md

 ## Caching for Latency Optimization

-Using caching techniques to reduce latency and costs in generative AI applications
+Using caching techniques to reduce latency and costs in generative AI applications.

 - Prompt Cache
 - Exact Cache